yyLeaves/Anomaly-Detection/README.md

   --output-dir postprocessed_anomaly_maps \
   --path-replace anomaly_maps:test \
   --path-replace img:bodymask \
-  --image-dir /local/scratch/koepchen/synth23_pelvis_v8_png \
-  --image-replace anomaly_maps:test \
-  --comparison-dir comparisons_fastflow \
-  --overlay-dir overlays_fastflow \
-  --comparison-cmap magma \
-  --overlay-alpha 0.6
+  --prediction-mask-dir prediction_masks_fastflow
 ```

 - `--anomaly-dir`: Root of the exported anomaly maps (respects their relative subfolders).
 - `--body-mask-dir`: Root of the dataset containing the body-mask folders; combine with `--path-replace` to swap components (e.g. `anomaly_maps` → `test` and `img` → `bodymask`).
-- `--output-dir`: Destination for masked maps; set `--skip-missing` to ignore slices without masks.
+- `--output-dir`: Destination for masked anomaly maps; set `--skip-missing` to ignore slices without masks.
-- `--image-dir` / `--image-replace`: Required for visualisations—point to the original images so panels/overlays can be produced.
-- `--comparison-dir`: Writes side-by-side PNGs (image, anomaly map, masked anomaly map).
-- `--overlay-dir`: Stores RGB overlays of the heatmaps blended onto the original anatomy (`--overlay-alpha` controls the blend).
+- `--prediction-mask-dir`: Applies the body mask to existing prediction masks and writes the result to this directory.
+Adjust `--raw-prediction-dir` if the raw masks live outside the default `prediction_masks/` tree.

-A summary line reports how many anomaly maps were processed and where masked maps, comparison panels, and overlays were written.
+A summary line reports how many anomaly maps were processed and where masked maps (and prediction masks, if requested) were written.

-If you already have masked anomaly maps and only need the visualisations, run the same command with `--masked-dir postprocessed_anomaly_maps/test` and omit `--body-mask-dir`.
-The script will reuse the existing masked arrays, producing comparison panels and overlays without reapplying the body mask.
+If you already have masked anomaly maps, you can rerun the command with `--masked-dir postprocessed_anomaly_maps/test` and omit `--body-mask-dir` to regenerate prediction masks only.

 ## Visualising Processed Anomaly Maps